euppal/floral-src/docs/io.md

 func colored256wprint(Int, const &WideChar);
 ```

-One option is to use bridged C functions such as `getchar` and `puts`.
+One alternative to the Floral STL I/O is to use bridged C functions such as `getchar` and `puts`.
 This can be done by including the proper header or manually by placing the `using C` directive and forward-declaring the necessary functions.

 ```swift
 #include <cbridge.fh>